Let's assume an adrenal tumor has been confirmed with either blood testing, imaging, or both. Two questions must be answered next:

 As can be seen from the above discussion, adrenalectomy is a high-risk surgery.
 It may not be a good choice for an elderly debilitated patient, especially if the tumor is large or has evidence of spread.
 Further, a 24-hour specialty center is usually needed for this sophisticated procedure and these centers may not be accessible, plus there is a great deal of expense involved in a surgical adventure of this magnitude.
 For these reasons, medical management may be selected as an alternative.

 Lysodren is a chemotherapy drug that is able to erode the cortisol-producing layers of the adrenal gland.
-This ability has made lysodren the traditional medication for treating pituitary Cushing’s disease.
-It turns out the adrenal tumors will respond to higher doses as well.
-The higher doses needed to control adrenal tumors tend to produce more lysodren reactions than are seen when treating pituitary tumors.
+This ability has made lysodren, for decades the traditional medication for treating pituitary Cushing’s disease, helpful in treating adrenal tumors as well.
+It turns out the adrenal tumors will respond to higher doses, The higher doses needed to control adrenal tumors tend to produce more lysodren reactions than are seen when treating pituitary tumors.
 The average survival time for this type of therapy is 16 months.

 Trilostane can also be used for functioning adrenal tumors though it will not actually diminish adrenal tissue (which could potentially diminish the tumor).
 Trilostane acts by inactivating excess steroid hormones and thereby managing the symptoms of Cushing's disease.
 You would think that this would not be effective since it does not directly affect the tumor, but at least one study showed a comparable survival time to that of patients on lysodren.
 As with lysodren, a protocol is needed that is different from those using the same drugs to treat pituitary-dependent Cushing's disease.